 2. Use keywords naturally and strategically

 Don’t repeat a keyword too often just because it’s the highest-ranking search term for your audience.
 You will end up sounding insincere and robotic.
 Google will also punish that page by pushing it lower down the search results.
 Instead, try to mix in synonyms and syntactically related phrases to your keywords.

 Your title tags are the first thing people will see when viewing your organic result after a search.
 Ensure they speak to the topical relevance of the page, use your brand name if possible, and bear in mind that visible character count generally hovers between 45 and 55 characters.

 4. Include relevant keywords in the URL

 By including keywords and other descriptive wording in your URLs, you will be confirming the association between what the viewer is searching for and how your website can help them.
-From a backlink acquisition point of view, many links to your site will simply have anchor text that is the URL itself, in which case, those keyword rich file names can help to boost your rankings.
+From a backlink acquisition point of view, many links to your site will simply have anchor text that is the URL itself, in which case, those keyword-rich file names can help to boost your rankings.
 Moz suggests using the following format for your URLs:

 5. Optimize your images

 The faster a site loads, the less likely human users are to bounce.
 Load time consequently is an algorithmic factor and affects your website’s standing in the search engine results.
-In many cases, the largest contributor to page load times are images, so having compressed image file sizes is beneficial.
+In many cases, the largest contributor to page load times are images, so having compressed image file sizes is always recommended.

 6. Write compelling meta descriptions